Arteta’s Smith Rowe gamble backfires but Pepe hands Arsenal crucial Europa League lifeline | Goal.com

 For Arteta, the goal would have been a huge relief considering how the game had been going up to that point.

-Arsenal’s manager had said in the build-up to kick-off that these were the type of games that players lived for, yet to a man his team endured a shocking first half.
+Arsenal’s manager had said in the build-up that these were the type of games that players lived for, yet to a man his team endured a shocking first half.

 Arteta once again opted to start with Granit Xhaka at left-back and within just five minutes the Switzerland international had been exposed by Samuel Chukwueze, allowing Manu Trigueros to fire home the opener.